Book reviews/Governance

 Book notes: Unelected power, by Paul Tucker

-Tucker’s well-argued text sets out set of principles for those in unelected positions of power to ensure they continue to act for benefit of general public
+Tucker’s well-argued text sets out a set of principles for those in unelected positions of power to ensure they continue to act for the benefit of the general public, but Reddell says it is a shame more attention is not paid to smaller central banks

 Book notes: I do what I do, by Raghuram Rajan